You are currently viewing Prebiotics Can Help You to Detox!

 .

-Other sources of fiber
+Other Sources of Fiber

 • Seaweed or marine algae is typically not in many diets but is 50-85% water-soluble fiber, containing phenomenal iodine levels that we are almost always deficient in.
 It boosts the immune system, and thyroid hormone production, reduces the risk of colon cancer, and enhances friendly bacteria growth.
 If you would like to add it to your diet, put some into veggie soup or take one with extremely low to no heavy metal toxicity such as Mercury.
 It also likes to hold onto any detoxified Nickel so it can not redeposit during an elimination.
 Ask me for help if you want to add it to your self-care routine.